 • Too many voices aren’t heard in elections.
 A large swath of eligible voters don’t participate in elections and turnout is disproportionately low for Blacks, Latinos and young people — particularly in midterm or off-year elections.
 It’s essential to bring more people into the electorate to have a truly representative democracy.

-• Expanding the electorate can help Democrats.
-Many of the groups that vote at the lowest level heavily favor Democrats when they do participate.
+• Expanding the electorate can change election outcomes.
 While demography is not destiny, efforts to engage non- or low-propensity voters can have a major impact on electoral outcomes, especially in an era when elections are often decided by small margins.

 • Facilitating voting access and boosting participation is straightforward.
-A range of tools and strategies are proven to be effective in making it easier for people to register and vote, as well as encouraging them to do so.
-Leaders in voter mobilization, including VPC/CVI, prioritize tactics that have been validated through randomized-controlled trials.
+A range of tools and strategies has been proven effective in making it easier for people to register and vote, as well as encouraging them to do so.
+A leader in voter mobilization, CVI prioritizes tactics validated through randomized-controlled trials.

-• VPC/CVI is a leader on voter registration.
-While many electoral groups focus on turning out already registered voters, with little investment in registering new voters, VPC/CVI devotes huge energy to expanding the voting rolls and changing the overall composition of the electorate.
+• CVI is a leader in voter registration.
+While many electoral groups focus on turning out already registered voters, with little investment in registering new voters, CVI devotes huge energy to expanding the voting rolls and changing the overall composition of the electorate.
 At the same time, the groups also invest heavily in mobilization at election time.

 • Donors can have confidence that their funds will have an impact.
-By using evidence-based voter engagement strategies, VPC/CVI can accurately predict how much it will cost to catalyze voting by people who otherwise would not have participated.
-Donors can thus have a good sense of how their contributions to these groups are likely to affect voter turnout.
+By using evidence-based voter engagement strategies, CVI can accurately predict how much it will cost to catalyze voting by people who otherwise would not have participated.
+It estimates that the average cost per net vote in 2024 was $229 for VPC/CVI’s nonpartisan programs.

 Conclusion

-Together, Voter Participation Center and Center for Voter Information are national leaders in registering and mobilizing voters.
-Few other groups have their depth of experience, track record, and sophistication for doing this important work.
+The Center for Voter Information is a national leader in registering and mobilizing voters.
+Few other groups have the depth of experience, track record, and sophistication for doing this important work.

 Next